dennowiggle/Retro-PETER/Hardware/PETER/README.md

 In addition there is an ESP32-S3 WiFi module for programming the FPGA and system bootloader(s), Zilog ZDI, WiFi console and additonal features.
 There are on-board connectors for provision of a W5500 Wizmon Ethernet module and DS3132 Real Time Clock + AT24C32 EEPROM module.

-**WARNING** : This is a 3.3V system and any RCNUS additions must NOT exceed 3.3V.
+**WARNING** : This is a 3.3V system and any connections to PETER, including RCBUS, must NOT exceed 3.3V.

+**Disclaimer** This is a hobby project and a vehicle for play.
+Not intended to be a product or to be optimised for size, cost, function, or meet any standard.
+All boards are prototypes and should be considered such even if there are new revisions over time.

 ## Top View
 ![PETER Top View Board Image](output/PETER_V0_3d_Top.jpg "Top View of the Peripheral ECP5 Technology and Entertainment Resource board.")